kenpower/TicTacToeRefactoring_Worksheet/readme.md

  *Hint: use a `result` var to return the correct move.
 Also no need to continue the loop if a winning move is found*

+ ## Next refactorings

+ Before reading on, have a look at your code.
+What should be the next refactor to tackle?
+Or an easier question, "Which part of the code is the stinkiest?"

+ There are still a lot of “magic numbers” floating around.
+ The winner() routine is full of them, and we still have a “9” in the main loop of bestMoveFor().
+ What does "9" mean in this game.

+ Also there is a lot of duplication in the winner() method. **Eliminate this duplication**

+ ## More ways to win

+ To assess your previous, switch back to a development hat.
+A change we need to maek is that we’re not playing tic-tac-toe yet because we’re only allowing horizontal 3-in-a-rows.
+Extend the `winner()`routine to allow vertical and diagonal wins. **Write tests for these cases first!!**
+Was it easy to change given your refactoring?

+ ## Finding the Best move

+ Currently, we’re just looping through possible moves, trying to select the best one.
+ Right now, we have a simple rule: wins are best, anything else is acceptable.
+But wins are rare; we’d like to pick a good intermediate move.
+ (Some moves are better than others, implies move have a "value") We can think of each move as having a score: how good is it.
+ Just to have something to work with, we’ll call a win worth 100 points, and any other move 0 points.
+ (We can imagine a winning move by the other player being worth -100 points, but we don’t check for those—yet.)

+ with this idea, moves are not just a `position`, but have a score also.
+Move has out-grown it's primitive. **Introduce a 'Move' class.**

+ After the move class is in place modify the program to calculate scores for moves, and return the move with the best score.
+We willneed to beable to compare "Moves".

+ ## [Advanced] Evaluate the opponent's move

+ So far we score a winning move as 100 and "non-winning" moves as 0.
+How can we choose which "non-winning" move to play?
+One way would be to check if the oppoent could win following a "non-winning" move. if a "non-winning" move allows the opponent to win, the we can score that move as -100.

+Add another feature: (write st first) use the min-max algorithm.
+Instead of just saying "non-wins are all the same," you say "Choose my best move, assuming the opponent makes the move that's worst for me."
+The opponent uses the same rule.

+ In artificial intelligence circles, the approach we’re using is known as min-max.
+When it’s our turn, we try to maximize our score.
+When it’s the opponent’s turn, they try to minimize our score.
+How is this reflected in this code?
+Is it a “trick”?